 Lucinda Warren

 Lucinda Warren has over 30 years of global experience in the pharmaceutical and biotechnology sectors.
-Most recently, she served as vice president of business development for Neuroscience and Japan Regionally at Johnson & Johnson from 2014 to 2024, where she was responsible for end-to-end business development, including licensing, mergers and acquisitions, and alliance management.
+Prior to joining Cue Biopharma, she served as vice president of business development for Neuroscience and Japan Regionally at Johnson & Johnson, a healthcare products company, from 2014 to 2024, where she was responsible for end-to-end business development, including licensing, mergers and acquisitions, and alliance management.
 Her leadership was instrumental in optimizing resources, fostering high-performing teams, and cultivating strong relationships with stakeholders.
-Lucinda’s extensive experience also includes significant roles at Janssen Cilag Australia and Centocor/Janssen Biologics, where she led business units and managed global transitions, consistently delivering value through strategic transactions.
-Lucinda holds a Bachelor of Science in Biological Sciences with a minor in Neurology from the University of Alberta and is an alumna of the Women in Bio Board Room Ready program.
-She currently serves on the boards of International School Services (ISS) and the Association of Strategic Alliance Professionals (ASAP), contributing her expertise in finance and governance.
+Lucinda’s extensive experience also includes significant roles at Janssen Cilag Australia and Janssen Biologics, where she led business units and managed global transitions, consistently delivering value through strategic transactions.
+She currently serves as chairman of the board of International School Services, contributing her expertise in finance and governance.
+Ms. Warren holds a B.S. in biological sciences with a minor in neurology from the University of Alberta.